-Distribution and possession with intent to distribute are a Class B felonies.
+Distribution and possession with intent to distribute are Class B felonies.
 Conviction of a Class B felony will result in two to 20 years in prison and a fine up to $30,000.
-If you’ve had one or more prior felony convictions, the charges and penalties could go up substantially.
-You will also lose your driver’s license for six months.
-If charged with distribution, you are ineligible to go through drug court.
+If you've had one or more prior felony convictions, the charges and penalties could go up substantially.

 In any criminal case, the prosecution must prove every element of their case beyond a reasonable doubt.
 That means they must convince the jury that no other scenario, save some improbable or far-fetched one, could have occurred.
 That means they must prove beyond a reasonable doubt that you were knowingly selling, giving away, delivering or distributing a controlled substance.